From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Case Study

 \textbf{CoMT+CCRL Response:} \textit{First, we need to calculate how many years Marcy worked after becoming entitled to the pension benefit: 30 - 20 = 10 years.
 Since she gets 5\% of the pension value per year worked, the total percentage earned is 10 × 5\% = 50\%.
 The annual pension is therefore 50\% of the full pension amount: \$50,000 × 0.5 = \$25,000. \textbf{Answer: \$25,000}}

 \textbf{Analysis:} This example demonstrates reasoning failures of baselines and how our method addresses them.
 The base model makes a conceptual error by misinterpreting the problem as compound interest calculation, applying the formula $(1+0.05)^{20}$ and arriving at an implausible answer (\$265,830) that exceeds the full pension value by orders of magnitude.
-The CoT-SFT+RL model, despite producing more structured reasoning, still misinterprets the problem semantics—it incorrectly assumes Marcy receives an \textit{additional} \$50,000 annually on top of her base pension, leading to \$550,000, which is eleven times the full pension value.
+The CoT-SFT+RL model, despite producing more structured reasoning, still misinterprets the problem semantics: it incorrectly assumes Marcy receives an \textit{additional} \$50,000 annually on top of her base pension, leading to \$550,000, which is eleven times the full pension value.

 In contrast, our CoMT+CCRL approach succeeds by addressing both stages of the reasoning process.
-CoMT enables the model to internalize the correct abstract strategy—identifying the accumulation period, calculating the earned percentage, and applying it to the base value—preventing the conceptual misinterpretations that plagued previous methods.
+CoMT enables the model to internalize the correct abstract strategy: identifying the accumulation period, calculating the earned percentage, and applying it to the base value; preventing the conceptual misinterpretations that plagued previous methods.
 Subsequently, CCRL's confidence calibration on intermediate computational steps ensures reliable execution, preventing overconfident errors from cascading through the reasoning chain.
-The success on this problem demonstrates how our cognitively-inspired framework—separating abstract strategy acquisition from confidence-calibrated execution—enables more robust multi-step reasoning.
+The success on this problem demonstrates how our cognitively-inspired framework with separated abstract strategy acquisition from confidence and calibrated execution, enables more robust multi-step reasoning.